-6.10 Plugged Chipper, Clearing
+6.10 Clearing a Plugged Chipper

 The chipper is designed to handle a wide range of materials without any problem.
-However, in the event material gets lodged in the chipper, follow this procedure to clear the blockage:
+However, in the event material gets lodged in the chipper, follow this procedure to clear the blockage.

 M WARNING!

 Never reach into the feed hopper.
 Doing so risks hands getting caught.
 Use a stick or branch to push in any material that does not move on its own.